 Escalante Petrified Forest State Park

-The park has a well-maintained campground with modern conveniences.
+The park also has a well-maintained campground with modern amenities.

 Escalante Petrified Forest: Discover Multicolored Fossilized Trees